 - Collards are a cool-season crop that thrives in the spring and fall and tolerates frosts and freezes better than many other plants in the leafy greens category.

-- Between 1998 and 2018, at least 3 collard green-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 45 illnesses, and no hospitalizations or deaths which gave these types of crops a reputation as a risky food choice.
+- Between 2000 and 2020, at least 3 collard green-associated outbreaks were reported to CDC’s National Outbreak Reporting System (NORS), causing 45 illnesses, and no hospitalizations or deaths.

 - The leading pathogens for leafy greens are Listeria monocytogenes, Shiga-toxin producing Escherichia coli, and Salmonella.